My Favorites 0

 3. AG will send your staff member a letter outlining the practical details for collecting their group insurance entitlements

 Your employee will receive a letter from us covering all of the plans they have with AG (i.e. both active and dormant plans) at the earliest two and a half months before their retirement date.
-In this letter, we will request certain types of information such as their bank account number.
+In this letter, we will request to provide the information required for the payment.

 Depending on your staff member's individual circumstances, they will also have to fill out various forms such as: